An easy to sew cover for a throw pillow using faux fur that’s perfect for beginners.

 Not only did we have extra fabric from the Roman Shade, but also that fun faux fur from the French Country Boho Chair makeover.

-Today we will share the easiest way to make a cover for a throw pillow using that fun faux fur.
+Today we will share the easiest way to make a cover for a throw pillow using faux fur.

-In addition, see our tips for working with faux fur, for this Boho, glam throw pillow.
+In addition you’ll want to see tips for working with faux fur, for this Boho, glam throw pillow.

 Supplies for Making a Cover for Throw Pillow